 Outlet thresholds, if enabled, help you identify whether any outlet enters the warning or critical level.
 You can also automatically generate alert notifications for any warning or critical status.
 Thresholds of multiple or all outlets can be configured simultaneously on the Outlets page.
 By default, there are pre-defined RMS voltage and current threshold values in related fields.
-See Default Voltage and Current Thresholds (on page 577).
+See Default Voltage and Current Thresholds (on page 138), Default Voltage and Current Thresholds (on page).